LGB Alliance: Conversion therapy

-Scottish Gender Recognition Act
+Gender Recognition Reform (Scotland) Bill

-LGB Alliance opposed legislation in the Scottish Parliament to change the process of legal recognition of gender to be "based only on self-identification rather than biological sex", and reduce the age of access from 18 to 16.
+In 2017, the Scottish Government consulted over 15,000 people on proposed reform to the Gender Recognition Act, with most organizations and approximately 60% of individuals favouring a shift to gender self-identification.
+In 2019 the government proposed legislation which would allow people to apply in the Scottish civil registry, remove medical barriers and requirements, and require 3 months living in the acquired gender prior to applying and a 4 month "reflection period" after, with false declarations remaining a criminal offence.
+Groups including LGB Alliance emerged largely in response to the proposed reforms.

-The group took out adverts in Scotland to campaign against the Scottish government's plan to reform the Gender Recognition Act, stating that the reform would create a "gender free-for-all" and is "a law that could be exploited by predatory men who wish to hurt women and girls".
+The group took out advertisements in Scotland to campaign against the Scottish government's plan to reform the Gender Recognition Act, stating that the reform would create a "gender free-for-all" and was "a law that could be exploited by predatory men who wish to hurt women and girls".
 Following a number of complaints to the Advertising Standards Authority over the adverts, the ASA issued the group with an "Advice Notice", advising that the messages could be "potentially misleading" because "the legislation it refers to is still under consultation".

 Treatment of gender dysphoric children

-Bev Jackson accused the Tavistock and Portman NHS Foundation Trust, which offers Gender Identity Development Services (GIDS) to children, of "transing out the gay".
+Bev Jackson accused the Tavistock and Portman NHS Foundation Trust, which at the time offered Gender Identity Development Services (GIDS) to children (subsequently closed), of "transing out the gay".
 She also referred to studies which showed that children who identified as transgender were more likely to be autistic, saying she had spoken with a teacher at an SEN (special educational needs) school who told her there were "24 trans kids, one non binary, but no gays and lesbians."

-In November 2020, Jackson was quoted in a BBC story about children experiencing delays in access to gender reassignment treatment, saying "We don't think children should be allowed to self-diagnose any medical condition."
+In November 2020, Jackson was quoted in a BBC news item about children experiencing delays in access to gender reassignment treatment, saying, "We don't think children should be allowed to self-diagnose any medical condition."
 The next month, Jackson welcomed the High Court verdict in the Bell vs. Tavistock trial, which ruled that children should not be given puberty blockers without court approval.
-In September 2021, the verdict was overturned by the Court of Appeal.
+However, in September 2021 the High Court's verdict was overturned by the Court of Appeal.